 Coaches sign a Coaching and Training Agreement that guides their relationship with the Community Heart & Soul organization both during the training program and while a Coach is working with communities after certification.
 A copy of this agreement is available upon request.
 Coaches must renew their Coach certification every two years.
 See page 11 of the Coach Manual for more information on Community Heart & Soul Coach certification renewal.

 Heart & Soul Coaches contract with the sponsoring entity (city government, nonprofit, foundation, etc.).
-While fees vary between Coaches, coaching services on average are generally $5000/phase.

 Community Heart & Soul is designed for small cities and towns with populations between 2,500 and 30,000.
 The model is not used in large urban centers or in neighborhoods.
 The process can be initiated by local residents, government officials, or community-based organizations.
 Multi-town, regional, and county efforts have embraced Community Heart & Soul when a joint effort was desired and the total population fell between 2,500-30,000.